MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 Get-ChildItem -Path C:\Windows\[xz]*
 ```

-For more information about wildcards, see [about_Wildcards](/powershell/module/microsoft.powershell.core/about/about_wildcards).
+For more information about wildcards, see [about_Wildcards][01].

-### Excluding Items (-Exclude)
+### Excluding items

-You can exclude specific items by using the **Exclude** parameter of `Get-ChildItem`.
+You can exclude specific items using the **Exclude** parameter of `Get-ChildItem`.
 This lets you
 perform complex filtering in a single statement.

 For example, suppose you are trying to find the Windows Time Service DLL in the **System32** folder,
 and all you can remember about the DLL name is that it begins with "W" and has "32" in it.

 An expression like `w*32*.dll` will find all DLLs that satisfy the conditions, but you may want to
 further filter out the files and omit any win32 files.
-You can omit these files by using the
+You can omit these files using the
 **Exclude** parameter with the pattern `win*`:

 ```